Are Coding Bootcamps Worth It?

 According to CIRR,the average percentage of graduates employed in the field 180 days after graduation was around 78%, based on data from 29 coding bootcamps between July and December 2018.

 CIRR does not include data on other factors that may contribute to employment, such as previous education or experience.
 The percentage employed also includes any type of employment in the field, such as full-time, part-time, apprenticeship, or short-term contract.

-According to Course Report, the typical student enrolled in a coding bootcamp already possesses a bachelor's degree and has six years of work experience, variables which may influence their employability.
-However, the same report states that the average student has never worked as a programmer.
+The typical student enrolled in a coding bootcamp already possesses a bachelor's degree and has six years of work experience, variables which may influence their employability.
+At the same time, the average student has never worked as a programmer.

 As for salaries, CIRR data indicates that median salaries ranged from $55,000 to as high as $117,500 for almost 2,000 graduates reported on between July and December 2018.
 The average median salary for all bootcamps was just over $72,000, though an accurate measure isn't possible without knowing the salaries for each and every student.
 This is because class sizes vary and CIRR provides the median salary only for whole cohorts.

-To put these numbers in perspective, LinkedIn reports that the median entry-level salary for software engineers — one of the top occupations for bootcamp graduates, according to both CIRR and Course Report — is $89,000 for professionals with 1-5 years of experience, based on over 31,000 survey responses.
+To put things in perspective, LinkedIn reports that the median entry-level salary for software engineers — one of the top occupations for bootcamp graduates — is $89,000 for professionals with 1-5 years of experience, based on over 31,000 survey responses.
 For engineers with less than a year of experience, that number drops to around $81,000 a year, based on roughly 18,000 survey responses.

 How Are Coding Bootcamps Perceived by Employers?

 Beyond the numbers, perception by employers is also a huge factor in assessing the value of coding bootcamps.
 Companies like Microsoft, for example, are seeing increasing numbers of applicants with code school credentials.